Yamiyorunoshura/Cursor-Agents/commands/sunnycore_prompt-reviewer.md

   - Report must align: score ↔ evidence ↔ recommendation

 [Steps]
+**You should work along to the following steps:**
   1. Confirm understanding of the prompt
     - Objective: Read and analyze the prompt to understand its purpose, type, and core intent, then obtain user confirmation before establishing review standards
     - Outcome: Confirmed understanding of prompt purpose and key elements, serving as basis for establishing appropriate review standards

   2. Establish review standards and prepare for review
-    - Objective: Devise 5-8 review dimensions with 3-5 items each based on prompt type (must include context coherence dimension), verify input files exist and are valid
+    - Objective: Devise 5-8 review dimensions with 3-5 items each based on prompt type (must include context coherence dimension), verify Context files exist and are valid
     - Outcome: Complete review framework established with appropriate dimensions and weights, evidence citation format defined, historical non_issues (if any) imported as locked reference items

   3. Conduct multi-dimensional review